nf-core/rnaseq/docs/usage.md

 - The `--gtf_group_features_type` parameter will automatically be set to `gene_type` as opposed to `gene_biotype`, respectively.
 - If you are running Salmon, the `--gencode` flag will also be passed to the index building step to overcome parsing issues resulting from the transcript IDs in GENCODE fasta files being separated by vertical pipes (`|`) instead of spaces (see [this issue](https://github.com/COMBINE-lab/salmon/issues/15)).

+As well as the standard annotations, GENCODE also provides "basic" annotations, which include only representative transcripts, but we do not recommend using these.

 ### Prokaryotic genome annotations